BennyScepka/CSV_Randomizer/README.md

 # CSV_Randomizer

-This tool is able to import a csv file into a simple GUI with Tkinter and to choose random one row of the list.
+This tool is able to import a csv file into a simple GUI with Tkinter and to display a random choosen row of the list.

 How to use:
 1.)Click on "Browse Files" and choose the .csv file